 Invest into a vault

-This guide explains how to invest in and redeem from Centrifuge vaults, using both synchronous and asynchronous vault types.
-We’ll walk through:
+This guide explains how to invest in and redeem from Centrifuge vaults, using both asynchronous and synchronous vault types.

 asset.approve(address(vault), assets);